mvantellingen/python-zeep/docs/transport.rst

 Session timeout
 ---------------

-To set a transport timeout use the `timeout` option.
+To set a transport timeout for loading wsdl sfn xsd documents, use the `timeout` option.
 The default timeout is 300
 seconds:

 .. code-block:: python